-Educate patients that bupropion hydrochloride extended-release tablets (SR) contains the same active ingredient (bupropion hydrochloride) found in ZYBAN, which is used as an aid to smoking cessation treatment, and that bupropion hydrochloride extended-release tablets (SR) should not be used in combination with ZYBAN or any other medications that contain bupropion (such as WELL BUTRIN, the immediate-release formulation and WELLBUTRIN XL or FORFIVO XL, the extended-release formulations, and APLENZIN, the extended-release formulation of bupropion robromide).
-In addition, there are a number of generic bupropion HCl products for the immediate-, sustainedand extended-release formulations
+Educate patients that bupropion hydrochloride extended-release tablets (SR) contains the same active ingredient (bupropion hydrochloride) found in ZYBAN, which is used as an aid to smoking cessation treatment, and that bupropion hydrochloride extended-release tablets (SR) should not be used in combination with ZYBAN or any other medications that contain bupropion (such as WELLBUTRIN XL or FORFIVO XL, the extended-release formulations, and APLENZIN, the extended-release formulation of bupropion hydrobromide).
+In addition, there are a number of generic bupropion HCl products for the immediate-, sustained-, and extended-release formulations.

-Potential for Cognitive and Motor Impairment rouenius for Cognitive and Motor Impairment Advise patients that any CNS-active drug like bupropion hydrochloride extended-release tablets (SR) may impair their ability to perform tasks requiring judgment or motor and cognitive skills.
-Advise patients that until they are reasonably certain that bupropion hydrochloride extended-release tablets (SR) does not adversely affect their performance, they should refrain from driving an automobile or operating complex, hazardous machinery.
-Bupropion hydrochloride extended-release tablets (SR) may lead to decreased alcohol tolerance.
+Potential for Cognitive and Motor Impairment

+Advise patients that any CNS-active drug like bupropion hydrochloride extended-release tablets (SR) may impair their ability to perform tasks requiring judgment or motor and cognitive skills.
+Advise patients that until they are reasonably certain that bupropion hydrochloride extended-release tablets (SR) does not adversely affect their performance, they should refrain from driving an automobile or operating complex, hazardous machinery Bupropion hydrochloride extended-release tablets (SR) may lead to decreased alcohol tolerance.

+Concomitant Medications

-Concomitant Medications Counsel patients to notify their healthcare provider if they are taking or plan to take any prescription o over-the-counter drugs because bupropion hydrochloride extended-release tablets (SR) and other drugs may affec
+Counsel patients to notify their healthcare provider if they are taking or plan to take any prescription over-the-counter drugs because bupropion hydrochloride extended-release tablets (SR) and other drugs may affe each others' metabolisms.